The Music Man (2003 film): Plot

-On the day of the Fourth of July picnic, Charlie Cowell arrives in River City to tell Mayor Shinn about Hill's lies but Marian distracts him by kissing him, causing him to miss his train.
-Marian realizes that Cowell's claims are most likely lies and agrees to meet Hill at the footbridge later that evening.
+On the day of the Fourth of July picnic, anvil salesman Charlie Cowell arrives in River City to tell Mayor Shinn about Hill's lies but Marian distracts him by kissing him, causing him to miss his train.
+Marian realizes that Charlie's claims are most likely lies and agrees to meet Hill at the footbridge later that evening.
 Marian and Hill head to the bridge and she assures him that she will always love him, even if he leaves her to travel to another town.
 He leaves her to meet with Marcellus, who has collected the money for the uniforms and they make a plan to leave River City.
 Marian admits that she knew he was lying about his education and they depart happily, deeply in love with each other.

-Mayor Shinn interrupts the picnic to let Charlie Cowell speak.
+Mayor Shinn interrupts the picnic to let Charlie speak.
 He tells the citizens that they've been swindled by Hill and that he plans to leave the town.
 The crowd follows Shinn to track down Hill and Marcellus goes to Hill's hotel room to tell him to leave.
 Winthrop angrily tells Hill that he hates him, but Marian convinces him that Hill brought happiness to the town.
-Though the Paroos try to get Harold to leave, he admits that he can't leave Marian and he is captured.
-Hill is brought in to be tarred and feathered, but Djilas and Marcellus interrupt the meeting with a group of boys in band uniforms with instruments.
+Though the Paroos try to get Hill to leave, he admits that he can't leave Marian and he is captured.
+Hill is brought in to be tarred and feathered, but Tommy and Marcellus interrupt the meeting with a group of boys in band uniforms with instruments.
 Though they sound awful when they play, the parents are so proud of their children that they forget their anger and cheer the band on.
 Hill is set free and leads the crowd down the street in a parade, joined by Marian.